blue-rpc/docs/server/docs/get-started.md

 # Why BlueRPC :
 Apps should be as type safe as they can be.
 Type safety lets you move faster, fix less bugs and be more confident in what you're deploying.

 Unfortunately there is no easy lightweight solution to connect a golang backend and a typescript frontend safely.
-Yet trying to remain in a javascript backend environment by using something has serious drawbacks.
-Otherwise solutions such as GraphQL or gRPC are rather verbose, requiring you to create intermediate files that describe the structure of your endpoints alongside other things.
+Yet remaining in a javascript backend environment has serious drawbacks.
+Other solutions such as GraphQL or gRPC are rather verbose, requiring you to create intermediate files that describe the structure of your endpoints alongside other things.

 BlueRPC is a tRPC inspired backend framework that lets you define a type safe golang server and in turn get a typescript file with everything you need to be able to call that server.
 It lets you move faster and be more confident that you won't have bugs.

 <note>
-This project is not yet in its stable form.
-Some small things are still under development.
-If you would like to help us or ask for features then visit our Github Page.
+This project is in active development.
+Features and implementations may evolve at a rapid rate.
+Your contributions are welcome on our GitHub page.
 </note>

 ## Quickstart

-You first create a new instance of a blueRPC App
+You first need to create a new instance of a BlueRPC App

 ```go
 package main